PLSysSec/cargo-scan/README.md

 ### Obtaining a crate

 To use Cargo Scan you first need a crate.
 You can either:
-- use our script to download one automatically:
+- Fetch an existing crate from [crates.io](crates.io) by running:
 ```
-./scripts/scan.py -c <crate name>
+cargo download -x <crate name>
 ```
-- use one of the test crates in `data/test-crates`, or
+- Use one of the provided test crates in `data/test-crates`
-- download your own Rust crate and put it in a folder somewhere.

-The `scan.py` script simply calls `cargo download` on the crate and puts it in `data/packages`, so you can also run `cargo download` yourself.
+- Provide your own (given the directory to the source files)

 ## Running a scan